numist/numi.st/post/2024/the-power-tool-era-of-software.md

 I write software in my work time, a craft with a history that arguably goes back to punch card looms but is more practically dated to the development of assembly language in 1947.
 Compared to woodworking, software is in its infancy.
 And if you work in software today, you use a text editor to write source code by hand, using terms that map _fairly_ straightforwardly[^straightforward] to machine code.
 You are a "traditional developer" in a craft that is witnessing the arrival of its first power tools.

 Yes, this is a post about AI.
-Please bear with me.
+Please bear with me[^bear].

 ## Some History